petyr2/web-app-development/portfoliodev/portfolio.md

 python3 manage.py startapp main
 ```

-Now we can open a text editor and
+Now we can open a text editor and modify the code.
+I will use Sublime Text.